top of page

 Beyond her musical endeavors, Ksenija has been a driving force behind pioneering cultural-exchange projects between the U.S. and Serbia.
 She facilitated the first drumline camp and contemporary percussion workshop in her home country, contributing to the advancement of percussion education.
 She has a history of dedicating her time to creating opportunities for others, whether it be through organizing festivals [SoundWaves Music Festival 2021 and 2022], competitions [TIERRAS South Texas Percussion Competition 2022, director], or co-producing a podcast [At Percussion Podcast 2019-2022].

 As a composer, Ksenija strives to explore her Slavic and Balkan roots.
-Notably, her recent work Slavdom for Wind Band, commissioned by ten universities in the US, premiered in Arkansas in November 2022.
+Notably, her recent work Slavdom for Wind Band, commissioned by ten universities in the US, premiered in Arkansas in November 2022 and the recording was released on Tōnsehen label in October 2023.
 Her composition Epilog [Epilogue], a collaborative work with dancers, was featured in the ceremonial reopening of the annex of the Memorial Museum of Ivo Andrić (a Yugoslav Nobel Prize winner) in Bosnia and Herzegovina.

-Ksenija holds degrees from the Frost School of Music, Illinois State University, and the Faculty of Music in Belgrade.
+Ksenija holds degrees from the Frost School of Music at the University of Miami, Illinois State University (Ksenija was the recipient of 2023 Outstanding Young Alumni Award), and the Faculty of Music in Belgrade, Serbia.
+Her primary teachers include Svet Stoyanov, Matthew Strauss, Dr. David Collier, dr Srđan Palačković, and Miroslav Karlović.
 She is a Marimba One Artist.

 bottom of page